 While San Francisco has not sent a girl to DJJ since at least 2016, it is possible that the court may order a girl, transgender, or gender expansive young person to a Secure Youth Treatment Facility in the future, and so we must be prepared to offer meaningful, responsive options should that happen.
-Additionally, although San Francisco has not sent any young people to DJJ since 2019, there are currently two young people who have been committed to our juvenile hall, one who may be ordered to a Secure Youth Treatment Facility imminently, and four young people currently facing homicide charges.
+Additionally, although San Francisco has not sent any young people to DJJ since 2019, there are young people who have been committed to our juvenile hall, ordered to a Secure Youth Treatment Facility imminently, and currently facing homicide charges.
 San Francisco recognizes that it is imperative that we have a Secure Youth Treatment Facility and step-down options available for this population.
 These options must be as safe, healthy, and as similar to life in the community as is possible in a secure or residential setting.